xpack/xpack-build-box/macos/README.md

 The result of this step is a folder in user home (`${HOME}/opt/xbb-bootstrap`).
 No files are stored in system locations.

-This folder can also be removed after the final XBB tools are built.
+This folder **should not** be removed after the final XBB tools are built, since they may refer to bootstrap libraries.

 ### Build the XBB tools